GhostPack/Rubeus/README.md

 The **describe** action takes a `/ticket:X` value (TGT or service ticket), parses it, and describes the values of the ticket.
 Like other `/ticket:X` parameters, the value can be a base64 encoding of a .kirbi file or the path to a .kirbi file on disk.

+If the supplied ticket is a service ticket AND the encryption type is RC4_HMAC, an extracted Kerberoast-compatible hash is output.
+If the ticket is a service ticket but the encryption key is AES128/AES256, a warning is displayed.
+If the ticket is a TGT, no hash or warning is displayed.

+Display information about a TGT:

     C:\Rubeus>Rubeus.exe describe /ticket:doIFmjCCBZagAwIBBaEDAgEWoo..(snip)..

      ______        _